zhang5690889/simpleFaultTolerantDFS/README.md

-Simple Fault Tolerant Distributed File System
+##Simple Fault Tolerant Distributed File System

 The readme contains two parts: DFS design and fault handling

+##Requirements and how to run:
+* python 3.6
+* rpyc

+Simply run demo.py to see all usages

-DFS Design:
+##DFS Design:

 Domain Entities and their responsibilities: